 In 2001, most provincial/territorial governments, including Alberta, and the federal government agreed to the Pan-Canadian Designation Policy Framework (Framework) to guide jurisdictions in the development of their specific designation policies.
 The Framework aligns with Alberta's regulatory requirements for program designation.

-Revised: Dec 21, 2023 Alberta Student Aid

-Operational Policy & Procedure Manual 2023-24

-August 1, 2023 - July 31, 2024
+Alberta Student Aid Operational Policy & Procedure Manual 2025-26 August 1, 2025 - July 31, 2026 Page 128 of 152

 The Framework: